shahidshaikhs/Horcrux-/docs/notes/github/main.md

 3. Create a pull request with this new branch

 Also, always make sure that you pull from master before creating a new branch.

+# Forking
+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.
+Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

+Once you fork the project and make changes to the same you can then contriubte to the origin repository by following below steps:

+1. Go to the original repo and click on 'New Pull Request'.
+2. The authoer of the original repo will merge the changes if they like your changes.